 THE GIRL WITH THE DRAGON TATTOO

 This English language remake was announced only a matter of days after The Girl with the Dragon Tattoos US premiere.
 The surprise about it was the director assigned with David Fincher, which immediately propelled the remake to a highly anticipated A-list work.
-Fincher emerged out of MTV and made his feature-length debut with Alien3 (1992), before going onto the dazzling serial killer thriller Se7en (1995); The Game (1997), a thriller about reality-bending games; Fight Club (1999), a work of cult brilliance with an openly anarchist manifesto; the thriller Panic Room (2002); Zodiac (2007) about the investigation into an unsolved true-life serial killer case; The Curious Case of Benjamin Button (2008) about a man who ages backwards; The Social Network (2010) about the creation of Facebook; and subsequent to this the thriller Gone Girl (2014).
+Fincher emerged out of MTV and made his feature-length debut with Alien3 (1992), before going onto the dazzling serial killer thriller Se7en (1995); The Game (1997), a thriller about reality-bending games; Fight Club (1999), a work of cult brilliance with an openly anarchist manifesto; the thriller Panic Room (2002); Zodiac (2007) about the investigation into an unsolved true-life serial killer case; The Curious Case of Benjamin Button (2008) about a man who ages backwards; The Social Network (2010) about the creation of Facebook; and subsequent to this the thriller Gone Girl (2014); as well as producing the tv series Mindhunter (2017 ) about the establishment of the FBIs Behavioural Science Unit.
 These works have propelled David Fincher to the forefront of US directors as both someone with an impeccable, even obsessive grasp of cinematic technology, as well as a preference for frequently dark subject matter and material that is intelligently non-formulaic.

 Hollywood has a bad habit of remaking foreign language films, usually translating them from foreign locales to US shores with familiar name casts see the likes of Point of No Return (1993), The Vanishing (1993), Diabolique (1996), Nightwatch (1998), Just Visiting (2001), The Shaft (2001), Vanilla Sky (2001), Insomnia (2002), The Departed (2006), Funny Games U.S. (2007), Bangkok Dangerous (2008), Let Me In (2010), 13 (2010), Silent House (2011), Contraband (2012), Pusher (2012) and Brick Mansions (2014), not to mention the spate of Asian horror remakes that began with The Ring (2002).
 Most of these seem predicated on the assumption that American audiences are either so opposed to the idea of films that take place in other countries or are unable to read subtitles, forcing everything to have to be rendered in familiar terms they can understand.
 In almost every single case, the merit of some of the remakes notwithstanding, the originals are far superior, far fresher and more original works and the remakes fail to find what made them so special the first time around.